heretorecord/h2r-logger-releases/README.md

-# h2r-logger-releases
-Releases for H2R Logger
+# H2R Logger

+Log your live edits for ultimate post-production control.

+Learn more about this project [here](https://heretorecord.com/logger/)!